Cumann Naoimh Pól Liaigh-Chonganta an Ghárda

 and ten of whom shall be elected prior to the Annual General Meeting every fourth year

 commencing in 2011, by means of postal ballot based on provinces as follows:

 Connaught/Ulster, 2 members; Munster, 3 members;

-Leinster (excluding the DMR and including Garda Headquarters), 2 members; DMR, 3 members.
+Leinster (excluding Dublin City and County), 2 members; Dublin City and County, 3 members.

 paid up to date and must be nominated and seconded in writing by two other members of the

-Society in the province.
+Society in that province.
 He shall indicate his willingness to accept the nomination in writing.